 combines hierarchies between nodes (similar to ordered directed trees) and the timing

 information.
 Both formal models use plain XML as serialization format.
-We will discuss this
+We will discuss

 finding in a few paragraphs.